Eremophila Mitchellii is an Australian native tree commonly found from Central to North West Queensland. It is also known as "false sandalwood".

 As a new woody base note in any perfume, combined with its natural fixative properties this unique odour profile could form the basis of many new fragrances today and for the years to come.

-Under current conditions, sales and production figures reveal steady progress and continue to rise at a healthy rate.
-The emerging advanced and improved distillation facilities have increased capacity with larger batch sizes now available in the market.
+The emerging advanced, and improved distillation facilities have increased capacity with larger batch sizes now available in the market.
 Furthermore, the newly adopted distillation processes have resulted in a change of oil colour from a dark brown shade to a lighter brown.
-This change has eased up its use in fragrance application.
-The demand for this essential oil has increased significantly in the Middle East, turkey, and Russia; a further rise in demand is anticipated in coming months.
-Currently, more material is available on the ground, implying a quicker turnaround time than recorded earlier.
+Under current conditions, sales and production figures reveal steady progress, and continue to rise at a healthy rate.
+Currently, more material is offered for sale than demanded.

 To ask us a fair quote for this product, please fill the following form: